Upgrading smart contracts

 Use secure access control/authorization mechanisms to prevent unauthorized smart contract upgrades, especially if using proxy patterns, strategy patterns, or data separation.
 An example is restricting access to the upgrade function, such that only the contract's owner can call it.

-Upgrading smart contracts is a complex activity and requires a high level of dilligence to prevent the introduction of vulnerabilities.
+Upgrading smart contracts is a complex activity and requires a high level of diligence to prevent the introduction of vulnerabilities.

 Reduce trust assumptions by decentralizing the process of implementing upgrades.
 Possible strategies include using a multi-sig wallet contract to control upgrades, or requiring members of a DAO to vote on approving the upgrade.